KWHYTHUB/json/README.md

 # MATjson

-json library i made quickly for geode. preserves insertion order for objects
+json library i made quickly for sapphire. preserves insertion order for objects

 - this was made to be easy to compile
 - numbers are internally stored as double